jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "rel" -- The link relation type is set to "geo".
 This is a new link relation type for geographical data, registered in the IANA Link Relations Registry (see (#link_relations_registry)) by this document.
-* "href" -- The target URL is set to the HTTPS URL of the geofeed file for an IP network.
+* "href" -- The target URL is set to the HTTPS URL of the geofeed file ([@!RFC9632, section 6]) for an IP network.
 * "type" -- "application/geofeed+csv" (see (#media_type_for_a_geofeed_link)).

 An IP network object returned by an RDAP server MAY contain zero or more geofeed link objects, though typically an IP network will have either no such link objects or only one.
-An example scenario where more than one geofeed link object would be returned is when the server is able to represent that data in multiple languages (see the "hreflang" member of a link object).
+An example scenario where more than one geofeed link object would be returned is when the server is able to represent that data in multiple languages.
+In such a case, the server SHOULD provide "hreflang" members for the geofeed link objects.

 ## Extension Identifier

 This document defines a new extension identifier, "geofeed1", for use by servers that host geofeed URLs for their IP network objects and include geofeed URL link objects in their responses to clients in accordance with (#geofeed_link).
-A server that uses this extension identifier MUST include it in the "rdapConformance" array for any lookup or search response containing an IP network object, as well as in the help response.
+A server that uses this extension identifier MUST include it in the "rdapConformance" array ([@!RFC9083, section 4.1]) for any lookup or search response containing an IP network object, as well as in the help response.
 Here is an elided example for this inclusion:

 ```
 {